Chris Burkard: Career

-In the early years of his career, Burkard worked as a freelance photographer on both editorial and commercial projects, as well as having work published on over 35 national and international covers of magazines including Surfer Magazine (both print and digital), The New Yorker, National Geographic Adventure EandSPN.com.
+In the early years of his career, Burkard worked as a freelance photographer on both editorial and commercial projects, as well as having work published on over 35 national and international covers of magazines including Surfer Magazine (both print and digital), The New Yorker, National Geographic Adventure, and ESPN.com.

 Beginning in 2009, Burkard was contracted by Patagonia, Inc. as a project photographer.
-Burkard also operates a full service studio in Grover Beach, California shooting commercial and editorial work.
+Burkard also operates a full service studio in Grover Beach, California, shooting commercial and editorial work.
 Burkard has spoken at TED.

 In 2006, Burkard interned at Transworld Surf Magazine for four months prior to becoming assistant photo editor.
 In 2008, at age 21, Burkard earned a position as the senior staff photographer at Surfline, a global surf forecasting and content site, based in California.
 At this time he also served as senior staff photographer at Water Magazine until his departure in 2010.
 Burkard was hired at Surfer Magazine in 2010.
 As of May 2013, he holds the position as senior staff photographer.

 After traveling and photographing Iceland for many years, Burkard is now sharing his local knowledge on Rexby, a platform that enables creators to set up and sell travel guides and consultations.